Envirometrix/PredictiveSoilMapping/main.md

 #> 289 Levels: 10BG4/1 10R2.5/1 10R2/1 10R2/2 10R3/2 10R3/3 10R3/4 ...
 N7/0
 ```

-the Munsell color codes have been prepared as text.
+Note that the Munsell color codes have been prepared as text.
 Hence we need to spend some effort to separate hue from saturation and intensity before we can derive and plot actual colors.
 We start by merging the tables of interest so both coordinates and Munsell color codes are available in the same table:

 ```r